 Students are expected to conduct themselves in a manner befitting the learned and honorable profession which they are entering.
 This code includes the expectation of academic honesty.
 While students have an obligation to assist their fellow students in meeting the common goals of their education, students have an equal obligation to maintain the highest standards of personal integrity.
 It is not possible to provide examples of all behavior that would be considered violations of academic integrity, academic dishonesty and/or plagiarism.
-The following points include, but do not limit, examples of behavior that would constitute a violation of the Code of Academic Conduct:

-In general, violations of the Code of Academic Conduct shall initially be investigated and handled by the Dean of the College/Clinic.
-The Dean of the College/Clinic has 10 days from notification of possible violation to investigate and decide whether to escalate the matter to the Dean of Students for possible disciplinary action through the Code of Conduct policies.
+The following points include, but do not limit, examples of behavior that would constitute a violation of the Code of Academic Conduct: In general, violations of the Code of Academic Conduct shall initially be investigated and handled by the Dean of Students.
+The Dean has 10 days from notification of possible violation to investigate and decide whether to escalate the matter to the Conduct Committee for possible disciplinary action through the Code of Conduct policies.